 You can integrate the Floodlight Cam into SmartThings – I’m running the older hub and the SmartThings Classic app, and had to install the camera as a video doorbell.
 However, it showed up in the app, where I could view the live feed and use the Floodlight Cam’s motion sensor to trigger Automations.
 There’s also an IFTTT channel, which lets you trigger other devices when the Ring Floodlight Cam detects motion.

-Ring Floodlight Cam – Video quality
+Ring Floodlight Cam Video quality – Full-colour night vision when the floodlight is triggered

 Video quality is decent, with the camera exposing the image well, avoiding any blow-out areas of the picture.
 If anything, the final image looks as though it’s been sharpened, with distinct lines but some smoothing out of detail.
 Importantly, you can see people’s faces clearly, so there’s no worry about not being able to identify people.